The excluded minors for GF(5)-representable matroids on ten elements: Introduction

+More concretely, a component of this work, when combined with \cite{BOSW2023b}, gets us tantalisingly close to a complete list of the excluded-minors for the class of $\mathbb{H}_5$-representable matroids.
 It turns out that the class of $\mathbb{H}_5$-representable matroids is closely related to another well-studied class.
 For an integer $k \ge 2$, the class of \emph{$k$-regular} matroids is an algebraic generalisation of the class of regular and near-regular matroids, where regular matroids correspond to $0$-regular matroids, and near-regular matroids correspond to $1$-regular matroids (a formal definition of these classes is given in \cref{prelims}).
 Although the class of near-regular matroids coincides with the class of matroids representable over all fields of size at least three~\cite{Whittle1997}, the class of $2$-regular matroids is a proper subclass of matroids representable over all fields of size at least four~\cite{Semple1998}.
 However, the class of $3$-regular matroids coincides with the class of $\mathbb{H}_5$-representable matroids~\cite{BOSW2023b}.
 Thus, attempts to discover the excluded minors for $\mathbb{H}_5$-representable matroids can equivalently be viewed as attempts to discover the excluded minors for $3$-regular matroids.

 Brettell, Oxley, Semple, and Whittle showed that an excluded minor for the class of $2$-regular matroids, or for the class of $3$-regular matroids, has at most $15$ elements~\cite{BOSW2023b}.
 Brettell and Pendavingh computed the excluded minors for the class of $2$-regular matroids of size at most $15$~\cite{BP20}.
 Thus, an excluded-minor characterisation for the class of $2$-regular matroids is now known, and this is an important step towards understanding matroids representable over all fields of size at least four.